openfheorg/openfhe-development/src/pke/examples/README.md

 - [depth-bgvrns.cpp](depth-bgvrns.cpp): demonstrates use of the BGVrns scheme for basic homomorphic encryption
 - [iterative-ckks-bootstrapping.cpp](iterative-ckks-bootstrapping.cpp): demonstrates how to run multiple iterations of CKKS bootstrapping to improve precision
 - [linearwsum-evaluation.cpp](linearwsum.cpp): demonstrates the evaluation of a linear weighted sum using CKKS
-- [non-poly-function-evaluation.cpp](non-poly-function-evaluation.cpp): demonstrates the evaluation of a non-polynomial function using a Chebyshev approximation using CKKS
+- [function-evaluation.cpp](function-evaluation.cpp): demonstrates the evaluation of a non-polynomial function using a Chebyshev approximation using CKKS
 - [polynomial-evaluation.cpp](polynomial-evaluation.cpp): demonstrates an evaluation of a polynomial (power series) using CKKS
 - [pre-buffer.cpp](pre-buffer.cpp): demonstrates use of OpenFHE for encryption, re-encryption and decryption of packed vector of binary data
 - [rotation.cpp](rotation.cpp): demonstrates use of EvalRotate for different schemes